harryfliu/Molecule-Creator/README.md

 # Molecule-Creator
-This is a project I wrote in highschool that modeled molecules and stored data about name, mass, and etc.
+This is a project I wrote for class that modeled molecules and stored data about name, mass, and etc.